 Try Clampd in 60 seconds

 One line of Python or TypeScript.
 Works with OpenAI, Anthropic, LangChain, CrewAI, Google ADK, and any MCP server.
-Self-hosted, source-available, no telemetry by default.
+Self-hosted, open-core, no telemetry by default.

 pip install clampd npm install @clampd/sdk